evelikov/reuse-tool/docs/man/reuse.rst

   current working directory's VCS repository, or to the current working directory.

+.. option:: -s, --print-completion SHELL

+  Print a static shell completion file, for the given shell.
+This option depends on python-shtab and as such defines which shells are supported.
+Presently this includes bash, tcsh and zsh, with fish support being proposed.

 .. option:: -h, --help

   Display help and exit.
 If no command is provided, this option is implied.